Scrum Burn Down Charts: Complete Guide 2026

-A burndown chart, also known as a burn down chart, is a graphical representation of the work remaining to be done versus time.
+A burndown chart is a graphical representation of the work remaining to be done versus time.

 It is commonly used in Agile project management and Scrum methodologies to track the progress of a project, sprint, or iteration.

-The chart typically has two axes, with the vertical axis representing the amount of work (often measured in story points or tasks) and the horizontal axis representing time (usually in days or sprints).
+The chart has two axes: the vertical axis represents the amount of work remaining (measured in story points or tasks) and the horizontal axis represents time (in days or sprints).

 Table Of Contents-